12 Ways to Stretch Your Money

 The process requires grouping all of your spending into categories, seeing where you may be able to cut back, and then setting up some monthly spending parameters.

-There are a number of tools and apps that can help you create–and stick with–a household budget, but even just keeping a ledger or a basic spreadsheet can help you gain more control over where money is falling through the cracks.
+There are a number of tools and apps that can help you create — and stick with — a household budget, but even just keeping a ledger or a basic spreadsheet can help you gain more control over where money is falling through the cracks.

 While the idea of living on a budget may sound like a drag, the truth is that planning how you want to spend your money can often lead to having more money to spend on the things you want.
+Plus, there are many types of budgets, and one of them probably suits your personal and financial style well.

 A budget can also help guide your money toward short- and long-term financial goals like an emergency fund, a down payment for a house, and retirement savings.